 - 1. Board of Directors: The official executive decision-making body of the ASUW with 8 elected officers, one Senate representative, one GPSS representative, the Personnel Director, the Finance and Budget Director and the Communications Director. - 2.
 GPSS: Graduate and Professional Student Senate. - 3.
 BOD Member: Any individual of the above Board of Directors. - 4.
 Vice President: The Vice President is the Board of Directors member charged with overseeing internal operations within the ASUW.
-When working with volunteers the Director of the Office of Volunteer Opportunities should take every step possible to coordinate with the Vice President. - 5.
-Office of Volunteer Opportunities (OVO): The Office of Volunteer Opportunities is an ASUW entity charged with overseeing all programs, policies, and procedures regarding volunteers with the goal of fostering a positive experience for all ASUW volunteers. - 6.
-Volunteer: Any unpaid worker of the ASUW that has registered as an ASUW Volunteer on the OVO website and undergone an official ASUW volunteer training by the Office of Volunteer Opportunities. - a.
-However, volunteers are allowed to begin their duties prior to attending a volunteer training. - b.
-More specific titles of volunteers are outlined in Section 4 of the Volunteer Policy - 7.
-SAO: The Student Activities Office, who serves as the institutional oversight and primary fiduciary agents of the ASUW Board of Directors and the ASUW Entities. - 8.
+When working with volunteers the Director of the Office of Outreach and Involvement should take every step possible to coordinate with the Vice President. - 5.
+Office of Outreach and Involvement (OOI): The Office of Outreach and Involvement is an ASUW entity charged with overseeing all programs, policies, and procedures regarding volunteers with the goal of fostering a positive experience for all ASUW volunteers. - 6.
+Volunteer: Any unpaid worker of the ASUW that has registered as an ASUW Volunteer on the OOI website and undergone an official ASUW volunteer training by the Office of Outreach and Involvement. - a.
+Volunteers may only begin their duties after registering with OOI and completing the volunteer training (unless explicit, written permission given by the Director of OOI). - b.
+More specific titles of volunteers are outlined in Section 4 of the Volunteer Policy.

+- 7. SAO: The Student Activities Office, who serves as the institutional oversight and primary fiduciary agents of the ASUW Board of Directors and the ASUW Entities. - 8.
 ASUW Entity or sub-unit: An ASUW Commission, Office, Program, Enterprise, committee, or other on-going working group officially recognized by the ASUW Board of Directors by means of a BOD Bill.
 This specifically excludes Registered Student Organizations or any other student-run university unit that is not under the direct management of the ASUW Board of Directors.
 When referred to as an operating unit, it is assumed that the responsibilities for compliance fall on the appointed Director of the Entity. - 9.
-Director/ Manager: The final manager of an ASUW Entity responsible for all operations and personnel for a given ASUW Entity.

-- 10. Open Selection Process: The Open Selection Process outlines expectations that uphold equal access to volunteer opportunities within the ASUW, which include procedures and strategies used in outreach, application review, and interviewing during a volunteer selection process. - 11.
-Volunteer Training: An ASUW Volunteer Training is a mandatory meeting for all new volunteers to the Association hosted by the Office of Volunteer Opportunities.
+Director/ Manager: The final manager of an ASUW Entity responsible for all operations and personnel for a given ASUW Entity. - 10.
+Open Selection Process: The Open Selection Process outlines expectations that uphold equal access to volunteer opportunities within the ASUW, which include procedures and strategies used in outreach, application review, and interviewing during a volunteer selection process. - 11.
+Volunteer Training: An ASUW Volunteer Training is a mandatory meeting for all new volunteers to the Association hosted by the Office of Outreach and Involvement.
 Things such as volunteer rights, the Disciplinary Appeals Process, and diversity and safety in the ASUW are examples of topics covered during the training.